-If you wish, you can set a leading leg at the start of the race.
-This is the first lap that sailors must sail to before following a shorter repeating course i.e. 1,3,1,2,1,2,1,2 etc.
+If you decide to do so, you can set leading legs at the start of the race.
+These are the first mark(s) that sailors must sail to before following the main course i.e. 1,3,1,2,1,2 etc.

-If you do so, please denote the course board so that it is clear this is the intention by leaving a space between the leading leg marks and the main course.
+If you do so, please denote the course frame so that it is clear this is the intention by leaving a space between the leading leg marks and the main course.

-Without the space the course would be 1,3,1,2,1,3,1,2 etc. as shown below.
+Without the space the course would be 1,3,1,2,1,3,1,2 etc.